 ½ cup Gold Medal all purpose flour

-4 tablespoons cold unsalted butter cut into pieces
+4 Tbsp cold Land O Lakes unsalted butter, cut into pieces

 caramel sauce – optional

-In a bowl, stir together the crushed gingersnap cookies, melted butter, and dark brown sugar until completely combined.
+Combine the crushed cookies, melted butter, and dark brown sugar, stir until fully combined.

-Press the mixture evenly into the bottom of the prepared pan.
+Press cookie mixture evenly into the bottom of the prepared pan.

-Bake for 10 minutes in the preheated oven.
-Remove from oven and let cool completely while you prepare the filling.
+Bake for 10 minutes.
+Remove from oven and let cool completely.

-In the bowl of a standing mixer beat the cream cheese on medium speed just until it is lump free and smooth.
+Meanwhile prepare the filling: Beat the cream cheese just until it is lump free and smooth.
 Add the sugar and beat again until well combined, about 2 minutes.

 Beat in sour cream, vanilla, eggs, pumpkin puree, cinnamon, nutmeg and cloves.

-In another bowl combine flour and brown sugar.
+In a separate bowl combine flour and brown sugar.
 Using a pastry cutter cut cold butter into the mixture until crumbly.